Scientists track silent liver disease to uncover its secrets

 Summary

 This study follows 400 people aged 12 and older who have or are at risk for noncirrhotic portal hypertension (NCPH), a liver condition that raises blood pressure in the liver without scarring.
-Researchers will use regular check-ups, imaging, and tests to see how the disease changes over time.
-The goal is to learn more about NCPH, not to test a treatment.
+Researchers will monitor participants with regular check-ups, scans, and tests over many years to learn how the disease progresses.
+The goal is to gather information, not to test a treatment, so there is no direct benefit to participants.

 Disclaimer